You have the right to get a copy of the information that an organisation holds about you. But before May 25 2018, you were usually charged £10.

 Ask for your credit report

 Experian, Equifax and Call Credit, the three credit reference agencies, have to supply you with a statutory credit report when you ask.
-From 25 May this will be free.
+They used to charge £2 but from 25 May this will be free.

 (There are already free ways to check your credit reports.
 They often include tips about how to improve your credit score, but these are pretty generic, no human actually thinks about your situation and gets a plan for you.
 There are also “helpful” suggestions about which loans or credit cards you might like to apply for – i.e. advertising.)